realodix/awesome-flarum/README.md

 ### Others
 * [Catch the fish](https://github.com/clarkwinkelmann/catch-the-fish) - Watch your users catch as many fishes as they can.
 * [Cookie Consent](https://github.com/PartialDev/partialdev-cookie-consent) - Customizable cookie consent notice for your Flarum installation.
-* [Email Verification Switch](https://github.com/isaced/flarum-ext-email-verification-switch) - Disable new registered user email verification, will be activated automatically.
-* [Flagrow Byōbu](https://github.com/flagrow/byobu) - Well integrated, advanced private discussions.
 * [Flagrow Console](https://github.com/flagrow/console) - Register custom commands into Flarum.
-* [Flagrow Fonts](https://github.com/flagrow/fonts) - Easily add fonts to your Flarum.
-* [Flagrow Masquerade](https://github.com/flagrow/masquerade) - User profile builder extension for your Flarum forum.
-* [Flagrow Serve](https://github.com/flagrow/serve) - Add the serve command to Flarum.
-This will allow you to start Flarum into the PHP development server via a simple command.
-* [Flagrow Subscribed](https://github.com/flagrow/subscribed) - Better user subscriptions for your Flarum forum.
-* [Flagrow Terms](https://github.com/flagrow/terms) - Ask your users to accept TOS and Privacy Policy.
 * [Flagrow User Directory](https://github.com/flagrow/user-directory) - An extension that generates a new url /users that provides a list of users, with the ability to sort.
 You can search through the users from the global search input field, a new item shows up "Search all users for ..".
-* [Frontpage](https://github.com/fixer112/flarum-frontpage) - Flarum extension to mark discussion as frontpage.
-* [Links](https://github.com/sijad/flarum-ext-links) - Manage Flarum primary navigation links.
-* [Online](https://github.com/AntoineFr/flarum-ext-online) - Display online users on the left sidebar.
-* [Pages](https://github.com/sijad/flarum-ext-pages) - Create custom pages with Flarum.
 * [Profile views](https://github.com/MichaelBelgium/flarum-profile-views) - This is an extension for the flarum forum software where you can enable and track how much times a profile has been viewed.
-* [ReFlar Koseki](https://github.com/ReFlar/koseki) - Tidy up your Flarum forum with a structured hierarchical layout.
-* [Search](https://github.com/ganuonglachanh/flarum-ganuonglachanh-search) - Allows to search by discusstion title.
+* [2018] [Flagrow Fonts](https://github.com/flagrow/fonts) - Easily add fonts to your Flarum.
-* [SEO friendly slugs for Flarum](https://github.com/Zeokat/flarum-ext-seoslugs) - Use friendly URLs (aka transliteration) in slugs.
-* [SEO](https://github.com/v17development/flarum-seo) - Adds SEO tags for your Flarum forum.
+* [2018] [Flagrow Masquerade](https://github.com/flagrow/masquerade) - User profile builder extension for your Flarum forum.
-* [sitemap] [Flagrow Sitemap](https://github.com/flagrow/sitemap) - Generate a sitemap.
+* [2018] [Flagrow Serve](https://github.com/flagrow/serve) - Add the serve command to Flarum.
+This will allow you to start Flarum into the PHP development server via a simple command.
-* [sitemap] [Sitemap](https://github.com/terabin/flarum-ext-sitemap) - Generate a Sitemap for Flarum automatically.
+* [2018] [Flagrow Subscribed](https://github.com/flagrow/subscribed) - Better user subscriptions for your Flarum forum.
+* [2018] [Flagrow Terms](https://github.com/flagrow/terms) - Ask your users to accept TOS and Privacy Policy.
-* [Summaries](https://github.com/jordanjay29/flarum-ext-summaries) - Show summaries on all discussions.
+* [2018] [Online](https://github.com/AntoineFr/flarum-ext-online) - Display online users on the left sidebar.
+* [2018] [Search](https://github.com/ganuonglachanh/flarum-ganuonglachanh-search) - Allows to search by discusstion title.
-* [Time Machine](https://github.com/Extum/flarum-ext-time-machine) - Modify the time of your posts, user registrations and more by travelling back in time.
+* [2018] [Time Machine](https://github.com/Extum/flarum-ext-time-machine) - Modify the time of your posts, user registrations and more by travelling back in time.
-* [Topic Count](https://github.com/Extum/flarum-ext-topic-count) - Send webhooks to your Discord server from your Flarum forum.
-* [Userbars](https://github.com/oaklinq/flarum-ext-userbars) - Puts 5 randomly selected userbars under each post.
-* [Web Push Notification](https://github.com/DogSports/flarum-ext-web-push-notification) - Adds Web Push notification feature to flarum with OneSignal service.
+* [2018] [Web Push Notification](https://github.com/KevID/flarum-ext-web-push-notification) - Adds Web Push notification feature to flarum with OneSignal service.
 * [2017] [Faraday Motion Notifications](https://github.com/faraday-motion/flarum-faraday-motion-notifications) - Simple Flarum extension that will automatically enable email notifications for the new registered users.
 * [2017] [Gravatar](https://github.com/0E800/flarum-gravatar) - Display Gravatar if no avatar was uploaded by user.
 * [2017] [Profile Image Crop](https://github.com/WiseClock/flarum-ext-profile-image-crop) - Adds the ability to crop when user uploads display picture.
+* [Archived] [Links](https://github.com/sijad/flarum-ext-links) - Manage Flarum primary navigation links.
+* [Archived] [Pages](https://github.com/sijad/flarum-ext-pages) - Create custom pages with Flarum.
+* [Archived] [ReFlar Koseki](https://github.com/ReFlar/koseki) - Tidy up your Flarum forum with a structured hierarchical layout.

 ## Resources